 \begin{widetext}

 \end{widetext} where the term marked with a wavy line comes from the boundary hopping.
-If we still use the OBC ansatz, the boundary term exponentially grows with system size, far outweighing the other terms.
-This is unreasonable because the equation is dominated only by a boundary term, no matter how small for $\delta_R$.
-Therefore, an alternative ansatz should be employed.
-Suppose the quasi-momenta takes complex value, and we perform a substitution $k_j\rightarrow k_j+i\phi$.
-This substitution will be found to cancel the exponential divergence in the boundary term.
+If we still use the OBC ansatz, the boundary term exponentially grows with system size, which far outweigh the other terms.
+This is unreasonable because the equation is dominated only by a boundary term no matter how small for $\delta_R$.
+Therefore, a alternative ansatz should be employed.
+Suppose the quasi-momentum takes complex value and we perform a substitution $k_j\rightarrow k_j+i\phi$.
+It will be found that this substitution will cancel the exponential divergence in the boundary term.
 The boundary equation \eqref{right_boundary2} gives rise to the relation $\frac{A_{\bf P}(r_1,r_2,\cdots,-)}{A_{\bf P}(r_1,r_2,\cdots,+)}\sim e^{-2\phi L}$ which means $\frac{A_{\bf P}(r_1,r_2,\cdots,-)}{A_{\bf P}(r_1,r_2,\cdots,+)}\rightarrow0$ in the large $L$ limit.
 Moreover, when $x_{j+1}=x_j+1$, the contact condition gives